AstronautMarkus/FumoIndex/README.md

 This project is built for fans, collectors, archivists, and the Fumo enjoyers of the world.

 Our mission is simple:
-> "Document everything.
-Respect the source.
-Share the joy."
+> "Document everything about FumoFumo plushies.
+Respect the source material.
+Share the joy of collecting."

 ---